DavideNapolitano/Benchmarking-Visual-LLMs-Resilience-to-Unanswerable-Questions-on-Visually-Rich-Documents/README.md

 This project is licensed under the **CC BY-NC 4.0**.
 See [LICENSE](LICENSE) for more information.

 ## Contact
-If you are interested in this work or have questions about the code, the paper or the dataset, please contact us by email at vqacorruption@gmail.com.
+If you are interested in this work or have questions about the code, the paper or the dataset, please contact us by email at davide.napolitano@polito.it

 ## Citation